PygmalionAI/aphrodite-engine/docs/pages/developer/paged-attention.md

   }
 ```

 Next, we perform reduction for `accs` across all warps, allowing each thread to have the accumulation of `accs` for the assigned head positions of all context tokens.
-Please note that each `accs` in every thread oly stores the accumulation for a portion of elements of the entire head for all context tokens.
+Please note that each `accs` in every thread only stores the accumulation for a portion of elements of the entire head for all context tokens.
 However, overall, all results for output have been calculated but are just stored in different thread register memory.

 ```cpp
   float* out_smem = reinterpret_cast<float*>(shared_mem); // [!code focus]